T-x-T/dukatia/website/content/docs/dev/types.md

 ---
 title: 'Types'
-description: 'Defining types used in the developer documentation'
+description: 'Defining types used in the developer rest api documentation'
 ---

 ## basic types